 ABOUT MUTSUKO'S KUMI-E|

 Each Kumi- E is Unique.
-Rather than Using a pattern, template, model or stencil.
-Mutsuko relied on her vision, inspiration and feeling to produce images of unsurpassed individuality.
+Rather than using a pattern, template, model or stencil, Mutsuko relies on her vision, inspiration and feeling to produce images of unsurpassed individuality.
 Her inspiration comes from having lived 10 years in Europe and 10 years in northern western Australia.

 Mutsukos Kumi-E are personal blend of techniques borrowed from Japanese Chigiri-E(hand torn paper images) and Hari-E (Collage).